Monday, December 14 to Thursday, December 17, 2020

 Hotel and Travel Information

 Hotel: Training will be held at the Drury Inn and Suites, Burlington (click here for directions to hotel).
-Please make your reservations by May 1, 2020 to receive your group rate.
+Please make your reservations by Wednesday, November 11, 2020 to receive your group rate.
 Reservations made after this date will be subject to prevailing rate and availability.
-Reservations can be made via online link or by calling 1-800-325-0720 and refer to your group number 2384479.
-The discounted room rate is $105 per night plus tax (an extra $10.24); you must make your own hotel reservation.
+Reservations can be made via online link or by calling 1-800-325-0720 and refer to your group number 2407414.
+The discounted room rate is $105 per night plus tax; you must make your own hotel reservation.
 The rate includes:

 - Free Hot Breakfast – Start every day with make-your-own Belgian waffles, scrambled eggs, sausage, fresh fruit, oatmeal, biscuits and gravy, KELSO+BROS® coffee and more.
 Free hot breakfast is served daily from 6–9:30 a.m. on weekdays and 7–10 a.m. on weekends.

 - Free 5:30 Kickback® – Join us from 5:30–7 p.m. every evening to enjoy free hot food and cold beverages at our 5:30 Kickback®.
-We feature a rotating menu of hot food, beer, wine, mixed drinks and soft drinks.
+The hotel features a rotating menu of hot food, beer, wine, mixed drinks and soft drinks.

-- Free Wi-Fi Throughout the Hotel – Get the score, check your social networks or email family members from anywhere in the hotel – for free!
+- Free Wi-Fi Throughout the Hotel – Get the score, check your social networks or email family members from anywhere in the hotel.

 - Free Soft Drinks and Popcorn – Freshly popped popcorn and a refreshing beverage make a great snack!
-Stop by the lobby for free soft drinks and popcorn every evening.
+Stop by the lobby for free soft drinks and popcorn every afternoon starting at 3 pm.